 Author

-This book is an extremely user-friendly guide packed with sharp-witted, self-contained "telling it like it is" gems inspiring self-confidence and self-respect.
-What makes this nugget format paperback unique is that it may be used in a multitude of ways:
+What makes this nugget format unique is that it may be used in a multitude of ways:

-- You may peruse it cover to cover if you are interested in the complete process of preparing for, finding and keeping a loving and healthy relationship with a man.
+- You may peruse it cover to cover if you are interested in the complete process of preparing for, finding and keeping a loving and healthy partnership.

-- You may focus on the chapter you are curious about: self-love, the hunt, the nuts and bolts for keeping a relationship healthy and loving, deciding whether or not to keep or throw away your prospect, commitment and marriage.
+- You may just focus on the chapter that interests you: self-love, the hunt, nuts and bolts for keeping the relationship healthy, the decision, commitment, long-term relationships and marriage.

 - You may benefit from skimming through the guide and attending to nuggets that speak to you.